mwarning/KadNode/README.md

 If KadNode runs on a computer in a private network, it will try to establish a port forwarding for the DHT port.
 Port forwarding only works if UPnP/NAT-PMP is compiled into KadNode and is supported by the gateway/router.
 Also, ports attached to announcement values (e.g. `--value-id foo.p2p:80`) will result in additional port forwardings.
-This is useful to make a local service (e.g. web server) reachable from the Internet.
+This is useful to make a local service (e.g. a web server) reachable from the Internet without the need to configure port forwardings manually.

 ## NOTES